shbedev/jamf-recovery-lock/README.md

 The recovery key will now be showen under *Jamf Pro > Computer > Inventory > Security > Recovery Lock Password* (Show Password)

-Note that the Recovery Lock status will take time to update before it will show as Enabled
+👉 Note that the Recovery Lock status will be showen as *Not Eanbled* until the next inventory collection.